hexian000/kcptun-libev/README.md

 Rendezvous mode lets a server behind NAT accept connections from clients, without any port forwarding.
 The rendezvous server only bootstraps the connection; all subsequent traffic flows directly between client and server.

-Rendezvous mode requires UDP at the transport layer; it is incompatible with non‑UDP obfuscators.
+Rendezvous mode requires UDP at the transport layer; it is incompatible with non‐UDP obfuscators.

 *The method is non-standard and may not work with all NAT implementations.*